Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 This is an example of an access grant defined in a model.
 In this case, this access grant could be reused in a view or in fields to limit viewing to only users who have the their `department` user attribute equal to "Marketing".
 This model also sets the `week_start_day` property which tells which day to start weeks on (the default is monday).

+The mapping example here maps the `marketing_spend.marketing_channel` to the `orders.channel` field so Zenlytic (and Zoë) know they are the same concept.

 ```
 version: 1
 type: model